AndrewPlinston/AndrewPlinston.Github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/zakim.jpg"
+  image: "/images/andrewbeach.jpg"
 ---

-I'm a senior data scientist who excels at machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+I have a passion for data science; I enjoy cleaning data, analyzing data, using machine learning techniques, discovering hidden insights and visualizing important findings.